tomhendra/courses/14-fem-beginner/5-mastering-chrome-developer-tools-v2/README.md

 - Anything that's taking a second is too long and should be looked at.
 - Can also see all the stuff Webpack is doing with the `--inspect` flag.
 - Always keep the profiling record as short as possible, so you are only capturing what you are interested in.

+## 7. Performance Monitoring

+### 7.1.
+The Performance API

+- There is a difference between you testing with fast machine locally, and the user with any kind of connection and hardware.
+- We have the [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance) to measure performance.
+- Before the performance API it monitoring used to be done with DateTimes.
+- The performance API methods we are interested in are `.mark()` and `.measure()`.
+- Writing code to measure performance in userland would require a POST request to grab data.
+- Lots of popular apps have performance API code in production.
+- The profiler in DevTools gives you access a Timings UI in the Performance section.